edsu/tosdrbot/README.md

-This is a little project for expressing the terms of service documents tracked by the [Terms of Service; Didn't Read Project](https://tosdr.org) as RSS so that they can be tracked by [diffengine](https://github.com/docnow/diffengine).
+This is a little project for expressing the terms of service documents tracked by the [Terms of Service; Didn't Read Project](https://tosdr.org) as RSS so that they can be tracked by a [diffengine](https://github.com/docnow/diffengine) instance.

 Specifically the rules xml documents found in the [tosdr/tosback2](https://github.com/tosdr/tosback2/tree/master/rules) project